cindyzhangxy/CaseReportBench/README.md

 | `dataset_construction/` | Scripts to process PMC-OA case reports, filter IEM cases, and structure data into prompt-ready JSON.
 Includes code for expert annotation merging and TSR filtering. |
 | `benchmarking_llms/` | Evaluate LLM dense information extractions against gold expert-crafted annotations, and compute all metrics (TSR, EM, hallucination, etc). |

+## Supplementary Materials (`supplemengary_material/`)

+This dataset includes the following supplementary files:
+- `65_Excluded_Subheadings_Casefilter.json`: Subheading-level case filtering metadata.
+- `65_Subheading_Category_Mapping.json`: Mapping of subheadings to clinical categories.
+- `65_Excluded_Title_Manual_Review.txt`: Manually reviewed titles excluded from the dataset.

+These files support the CHIL 2025 submission and are referenced in the accompanying arXiv paper.

 ## 🧪 Setup Instructions

 To set up the environment using Conda: